streamlit/docs/content/get-started/installation/command-line.md

 # Install Streamlit using command line

 This page will walk you through creating an environment with `venv` and installing Streamlit with `pip`.
+At the end, you'll build a simple "Hello world" app and run it.
+If you prefer to have a graphical interface to manage your Python environments, check out how to [Install Streamlit using Anaconda Distribution](/get-started/installation/anaconda-distribution).

 ## Prerequisites